xav335/frenchenglishservices/wp-content/plugins/iq-block-country/readme.txt

 You can press the CTRL key and select several countries.

 Perhaps also a handy function is that you can type in a part of the name of the country!

+You can select/deselect all countries by selecting "(de)select all countries..."

 If you just want to allow some countries you can also use the invert function by selecting the countries you want to allow and select invert this selection.